 Founded in 1909, the American Academy of Religion is the world’s largest association of academics who research or teach topics related to religion.
 As a learned society and professional association of teachers and research scholars, the American Academy of Religion has over 9,000 members who teach in some 1,500 colleges, universities, seminaries, and schools in North America and abroad.
 The Academy is dedicated to furthering knowledge of religion and religious institutions in all their forms and manifestations.
 This is accomplished through Academy-wide and regional conferences and meetings, publications, programs, and membership services.
 Within a context of free inquiry and critical examination, the Academy welcomes all disciplined reflection on religion–both from within and outside of communities of belief and practice–and seeks to enhance its broad public understanding.

 The AASR is linked to AAR as a Related Scholarly Organization and hosts panels and presentation each year at the annual AAR meeting.
-This year’s meeting will be in San Antonio, Texas, USA November 19-22, 2016.
-For more about this year’s annual meeting, visit the AAR website.
+Please see further AASR details on the AAR’s website: https://papers.aarweb.org/content/african-association-study-religions

 Society of Biblical Literature

 Founded in 1880, the Society of Biblical Literature is the oldest and largest learned society devoted to the critical investigation of the Bible from a variety of academic disciplines.
 As an international organization, the Society offers its members opportunities for mutual support, intellectual growth, and professional development.